merriam/timestamp/README.md

        All done.
 It should work immediately.
 #.
 To use this:
        Type "date" and hit tab.
 Also try the words `isoD`, `now`, `datetime`, `utcnow`, `utcdatetime`, `date` and `time` followed by tab.
-You may have to hit tab twice if you have another symbol in your current namespace.
+You may have to hit tab twice if you have another matching symbol in your current namespace.